Eric-McKinney/mint/log.md

 - Gonna need to redo the parser tests like I did for eval so I can test for errors (tomorrow or whenever I get to it)

+## November 2nd, 2024

+Goals for today:

+- [ ] Rewrite parser test infrastructure
+- [ ] Add tests for error when functions or function applications have no params